brightrao/ATPdock/README.md

 ## Run example
 ~~~
-  $ python3 ATPdock.py userpath
+  $ python3 ATPdock.py yy/example
 ~~~
-Note that, userpath is the absolute path of the docking folder in the previous section.
+Note that, "yy" should be the absolute path of example.
 The outputted "ATPx" folder, "x" is a number.
 In the folder, "final.pdb" is the docking result of ATP.

 ## Update History: